Jaeger47/BukSu-Virtual-Tour/README.md

 # BukSu-Virtual-Tour
 Sample Web Application on Capstone project of LITS

 Use a web server to preview the project.
-Recommended to use XAMMP http://github.com - automatic!
+Recommended to use XAMMP - https://www.apachefriends.org/